BPP0322151/DSPP/README.md

 - Low tolerance for "false alarms" that waste support resources

 **Unacceptable for educational context where:**
-- Missing an at-risk student has severe consequences (e.g., dropout, severe academic failure)
+- Missing an at-risk student has severe consequences (dropout, severe academic failure)
 - Enough tutoring capacity exists to support more students
 - Institutional priority is better to over-support than under-support